enterprises had been owned and controlled by individuals or families without any

-numbers of investors held a share of ownership and received a portion of the profits.
+time increasing numbers of investors held a share of ownership and received a portion of

-moderating impact of top managers social class position - Donald
+revolution revisited: the moderating impact of top managers social class position -

 This article draws on early sociological critiques of the managerialist thesis to develop